reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 **Soft link** means *symbolic link* in Linux.
 ### 5. Hard Link
 **Hard link** also exists in Linux, but only applied to files.
 (No directories.)

+The command

+    $ ls -l

+on the terminal will show the number of (hard) links to a file/directory, next to the file/directory permission.